whiteborr/hyperdrone/IMPROVEMENTS.md

 * **Online Leaderboards**: Global score tracking.
 * **Cloud Saves**: Sync progress online.

 This list provides a broad range of ideas.
-Prioritization would depend on development goals and community feedback.
+Prioritization would depend on development goals and the latest feedback.